 Below we outline normal levels for the eight substances tested in a basic metabolic panel.
 Note that the normal cutoff levels may vary based on the lab you are tested at, age, gender, pre-existing health conditions, or current medications.
 These normal levels are just meant to serve as an example and are not to be used as a substitute for medical advice.

-When you get the results of your basic metabolic panel, it will be indicated if you fall outside the normal levels set by the particular lab that ran your test.
+When you get your basic metabolic panel results, it will be indicated if you fall outside the normal levels set by the particular lab that ran your test.